Stuycs-K/final-project-5-kamrowski-victor-konty-clyde/README.md

 - If you are sure a tile isn't a mine, you can left click on the tile to click on it.
 - When clicked, it'll display the number of neighbors that are mines.
 If it was a mine, you lose!
 - When you win, a best time for the mode will pop up.
 Play again to beat it!
+- No shortcuts or library installations in the game as minesweeper is fairly simple

 ## Video